fex-team/fis-plus/doc/widget.md

 require("common:widget/ui/a/a.js");
 ```

-Because the dependency are pre-loaded, therefore the module can return immediately and synchronously.
+The module can return immediately and synchronously because the dependency are pre-loaded.

 The framework also provides an runtime asynchronous interface to load the modules that do not need to be loaded at startup.